 Poland Syndrome.
 Unilateral Underdevelopment or Absence of Breast Tissue.

-The adjustment is difficult, but the suture lifts created by Dr. Nikolay Serdev help lift the ptotic breast to the level of pectoral muscles.
-The other one can be augmented, using an appropriate implant.
-Dr. Serdev places the implant under the muscle of the underdeveloped breast, so as to balance the volume and level of both breasts, as well as the level of both areolas.
+The adjustment in cases of Poland Syndrome is difficult, but the suture lifts created by Dr. Nikolay Serdev allow us to perform it without incisions and without scars.
+We lift the ptotic breast to the level of pectoral muscle and place an appropriate implant under the muscle of the underdeveloped breast.
+Thus we balance the volume and level of both breasts, as well as the level of both areolas.

 The lifting of the developed breast is a mini-invasive and atraumatic procedure, done under local anaesthesia.
 Postoperative recovery is fast.
 The few skin punctures on the breast heal within 1-3 days.
 When the developed breast is large, we may remove skin and tissue from it.

 NB!!
 For the underdeveloped breast, the implants must be placed below the muscle.
 They should be smooth and able to move naturally, without irritating or hurting the muscle.
 Rugged implants get blocked under the muscle.
 Lately we see a trend of augmenting the breast using patient’t own fat tissue.
 This method is not widely accepted, and we must therefore make individual assessments.